stelgote/chef-web-docs/content/custom_resources/definitions_to_custom_resources.md

 - Do not support `why-run` mode
 - Cannot report to Chef Automate
 - Cannot be tested with ChefSpec
-- Some Definition paramters have known bugs, and will not be fixed
+- Some Definition parameters have known bugs, and will not be fixed

 ## Syntax